ANU Press: Co-publishers

 ANU Press has co-publishing agreements with a number of organisations including: the Australian Centre on China in the World; the Centre for Aboriginal Economic Policy Research; the Australian and New Zealand School of Government; Charles Darwin University; Aboriginal History Inc.; and Social Sciences Academic Press (China).

 Open Access

 All research published by ANU Press is available through Open Access, which allows it to be disseminated free of charge to readers all around the world.
-In this way, ANU Press supports the Australian National University's commitment towards research that contributes to societal transformation, recognising that research, no matter how thorough, innovative or world-changing, is only useful if it is made readily available to those who can use it best rather than being treated as a commodity accessible only to those who can afford it.

 Journal publications

 ANU Press publishes or co-publishes a number of academic journals, including: